h2oai/h2o-3/h2o-docs/src/product/pojo-quickstart.rst

 -  **Are POJOs thread safe?**

-  All of H2O-3 POJOs are threadsafe except for Deep Learning POJOs.
+  All of H2O-3 POJOs are thread safe except for Deep Learning POJOs.

 -  **How do I score new cases in real-time in a production environment?**